28anmol/git_cheatsheet/README.md

 # Git and Github Cheatsheet

+*Disclaimer: Redundant commands have been intentionally repeated in relevant sections for user convenience, emphasis and ease of use.
+Work still in progress*

 ## Documentation which runs through important git commands and their explanation!
 Learning git the conventional way - through command line interface!
 #### What is Git? - Git is a version control software which helps keep a track of changes or modifications in computer file(s)!
 #### What is Github? - It's a service, which hosts/saves your git repository and git workflow on an online cloud environment